chenguangming1991/learngit/readme.txt

-git is a version control sistem git is free software
+git is a distributed version control sistem git is free software